-The Margulis invariants of elements of ${\mathcal C}(\Ss_+/\Gamma)$ are positive by the second main theorem in \cite{GLM}, and the subspace of currents supported closed geodesics with total measure $1$ is precompact in ${\mathcal C}(\Ss_+/\Gamma)$.
-It follows that there exists a global $C >0$ independent of $g \in \Gamma$ so that
+These invariants of elements of ${\mathcal C}(\Ss_+/\Gamma)$ are positive by the second main theorem in \cite{GLM}.
+The subspace of currents supported on closed geodesics with total measure $1$ is precompact in ${\mathcal C}(\Ss_+/\Gamma)$.
+Thus, there exists $C>0$ such that